raul-quesada/raul-quesada-springboot/p1-springboot-hello-world-app/doc/exercise1.md

 - Each service method has corresponding test cases.
 - Controllers are tested using **MockMvc** to simulate HTTP requests.

+### 3.1.
+Testing the Even Number Controller

+### ✅ **Purpose:**
+The EvenController handles requests to check whether a number is even or odd.
+The unit test ensures that:
+- The controller correctly identifies even and odd numbers.
+- The correct view (`evenResult.html`) is returned.

+### 🔧 **Testing Approach:**
+- Mocking the **EvenService** dependency.
+- Sending test requests using `MockMvc`.
+- Validating the response message and status.

+### 🛠 **What is tested?**
+✔ HTTP request returns the correct response.
+✔ Service logic is correctly invoked.
+✔ Even and odd number checks return expected results.

+---

+### 3.2 Testing the Square Number Controller

+### ✅ **Purpose:**
+The SquareController checks if a given number is the square of another.
+This unit test ensures:
+- The correct computation of square values.
+- Proper response messages for valid and invalid cases.

+### 🔧 **Testing Approach:**
+- Sending HTTP POST requests with two numbers as parameters.
+- Mocking the **SquareService** to validate results.
+- Checking that the response returns either **"It is a perfect square"** or **"It is not a perfect square"**.

+### 🛠 **What is tested?**
+✔ HTTP response status is correct.
+✔ The square verification logic works correctly.
+✔ The correct Thymeleaf template is returned.

+---

+### 3.3 Testing the Calculator Controller

+### ✅ **Purpose:**
+The CalculatorController handles basic arithmetic operations.
+The unit test ensures:
+- Correct calculations for addition, subtraction, multiplication, and division.
+- The controller correctly processes user input and returns valid results.

+### 🔧 **Testing Approach:**
+- Sending HTTP requests with numbers and operations.
+- Verifying response values for each arithmetic operation.
+- Handling edge cases like division by zero.

+### 🛠 **What is tested?**
+✔ Addition, subtraction, multiplication, and division return correct values.
+✔ Division by zero is handled gracefully.
+✔ The correct result is passed to the Thymeleaf template.

+---

+### 3.4 Testing the Palindrome Controller

+### ✅ **Purpose:**
+The PalindromeController verifies if a given word or phrase is a palindrome.
+The unit test ensures:
+- The correct identification of palindromes and non-palindromes.
+- The controller properly handles case sensitivity and whitespace.

+### 🔧 **Testing Approach:**
+- Sending HTTP requests with test words.
+- Mocking the **PalindromeService**.
+- Verifying that valid palindromes return **"It is a palindrome"** and invalid ones return **"It is not a palindrome"**.

+### 🛠 **What is tested?**
+✔ Detection of palindromes regardless of case and spaces.
+✔ Correct response for non-palindromic words.
+✔ The correct Thymeleaf template is returned.

+---

+### 3.5 Conclusion

+These unit tests ensure that each controller in the application functions correctly and returns expected results.
+They help validate:
+- The **correct logic implementation** in services.
+- The **accuracy of responses** returned by controllers.
+- The **correct rendering of views** with Thymeleaf templates.

 ---

 ## 4. Deployment & Dockerization